How to Design an Employee Benefits Program That Works for Your Business

 Know What You Want to Accomplish

-The better you are at defining what the objectives of your benefits program are going to be, the easier it will be for your company to design and install it.
-But this doesn’t mean that you need to know at the onset of the process exactly what benefits you are going to be offering.
+The better you are at defining the objectives of your benefits program, the easier it will be for your company to design and install it.
+But this doesn’t mean that you need to know exactly what benefits you are going to be offering at the onset of the process.

-It means that you should be taking steps towards understanding what you want to accomplish with your employee benefits program—both in terms of how it will benefit the company and your employees.
+It means that you should take steps to understand what you want to accomplish with your employee benefits program, both in terms of how it will benefit the company and your employees.

-Of course, you’re not going to know what benefits your employees truly want unless you ask them outright, which is why your employees need to be included in the process from the start.
+Of course, you’ll never know what benefits your employees truly want unless you ask them outright, which is why your employees need to be included in the process from the start.

 Get Employee Feedback

-In order to know what type of benefits should be part of your program, go straight to the source and ask your employees.
-Getting employee feedback, whether it be through surveys or one-on-one talks with staff, will help you narrow down the list of benefits that your company should be targeting.
+To determine what benefits should be part of your program, go straight to the source and ask your employees.
+Getting employee feedback, whether through surveys or one-on-one talks with staff, will help you narrow down the list of benefits that your company should target.

-Once you’re done with surveying your staff, continue researching every angle that could provide you with clues that could help you create the best possible plan.
+Once you’ve surveyed your staff, continue researching every angle that could provide clues to help you create the best possible plan.

-Take a look at recent trends and market research and what they are pointing to as popular benefits, identify what benefits your competition is offering; use anything that can help point you in the right direction.
+Take a look at recent trends and market research and what they suggest as popular benefits.
+Identify what benefits your competition is offering; use anything that can help point you in the right direction.

 Know Your Budget and Financial Situation

-Unless you’re a Fortune 500 company or a unicorn startup with money to burn, you’re probably not going to be able to afford every single employee benefit you and your team want.
+Unless you’re a Fortune 500 company or a unicorn startup with money to burn, you’ll probably not be able to afford every employee benefit you and your team want.

-That’s why it’s important to know right away what type of budget is available for spending on benefits.
-The process of creating and analyzing an employee benefits budget is not something that anyone can do.
-Companies should absolutely hire an accountant or some other type of financial professional to help with this process.
+That’s why it’s important to know right away what type of budget is available for benefits.
+Creating and analyzing an employee benefits budget is not something that anyone can do.
+Companies should absolutely hire an accountant or other financial professional to help with this process.

 It’s important to remember that many of the most popular and prominent benefits, such as health insurance, should be expected to constantly increase in cost, even if your employee count isn’t growing.
 That’s why hiring someone, whether in-house or outsourced, to help navigate the financial landscape and provide assistance to your company with these very involved and complex budgeting projects is prudent.

-If you are a small company, it’s always a better idea to spend what you can afford instead of trying to compete with benefits programs that larger companies offer and ending up in financial trouble because of it.
+If you are a small company, it’s always better to spend what you can afford instead of trying to compete with benefits programs that larger companies offer and ending up in financial trouble.

-At this point, you should know what benefits your employees would want most and you should be aware of your budget.
+At this point, you should know what benefits your employees want most and be aware of your budget.
 With this information at your disposal, you should be able to make the right decisions once the process of designing your employee benefits program begins.

 Design Your Employee Benefits Plan

-As we’ve already discussed, even with all of the planning and groundwork you’ve put into the process, designing your employee benefits plan is still going to be a daunting task with many factors that need to be taken into consideration.
+As we’ve already discussed, even with all of the planning and groundwork you’ve put into the process, designing your employee benefits plan is still going to be a daunting task with many factors that need to be considered.

 These are questions that need to be answered and ones that, when answered, will give you a clearer picture of what your employee benefits plan is going to look like when all of the pieces come together.

-Inevitably, your company will be forced to make hard decisions in an effort to find a balance between the benefits your employees want most and what you can afford to implement currently.
+Inevitably, your company will be forced to make hard decisions in an effort to balance the benefits your employees want most and what you can afford to implement currently.

 To give this decision-making process a stricter and easier-to-navigate form, start with your “must-have” employee benefits and then move on to secondary benefits that you might be able to tack on to the program once you’ve checked all your most pertinent boxes.